-- A. At the Heart of USC and 2U's Relationship is a Problematic Agreement that Provides Financial Incentives to 2U to Aggressively Recruit Students to USC Rossier's Online Graduate Programs - 21.
-USC is a well-known, private non-profit university that has historically offered a vast array of in-person graduate and undergraduate degree programs, including through its school of education, USC Rossier. - 22.
-2U is a for-profit, online program management ("OPM") corporation that began operating as an education technology start-up in 2008, primarily to service USC, its first customer and, to this day, its largest client.
-In or around 2008, USC entered into a joint venture with 2U to develop the first of USC Rossier's online programs, a Master of Arts in Teaching ("MAT"), which went live in June of 2009. - 23.
-OPMs like 2U contract with universities to create and oversee online courses and programs and are typically engaged to set up technology platforms for the online classroom, recruit students for the program, and help develop the curriculum.
+- At the Heart of USC and 2U's Relationship is a Problematic Α. Agreement that Provides Financial Incentives to 2U to Aggressively Recruit Students to USC Rossier's Online Graduate Programs - 21.
+USC is a well-known, private non-profit university that has historically offered a vast array of in-person graduate and undergraduate degree programs, including through its school of education, USC Rossier. - 2U is a for-profit, online program management ("OPM") corporation that began operating as an education technology start-up in 2008, primarily to service USC, its first customer and, to this day, its largest client.
+In or around 2008, USC entered into

+27 28 a joint venture with 2U to develop the first of USC Rossier's online programs, a Masters of Arts in Teaching ("MAT"), which went live in June of 2009.

+- 23. OPMs like 2U contract with universities to create and oversee online courses and programs and are typically engaged to set up technology platforms for the online classroom, recruit students for the program, and help develop the curriculum.
 2U and other OPMs have been criticized for their tuition-sharing arrangements.
 These arrangements commit an often significant and ongoing percentage of student tuition revenue to the OPM, potentially in violation of the Incentive Compensation Ban in the Higher Education Act, which prohibits institutions participating in federal student loan programs from providing "incentive payment based directly or indirectly on success in securing enrollments or financial aid to any persons or entities engaged in any student recruiting or admission activities."
-20 U.S.C. § 1094 (a)(20).
-The law was passed to protect students from recruiting practices and ballooning student loan debt that serve the financial interests of the recruiter at the expense of the students' educational needs.
+20 U.S.C. § 1094(a)(20).
+The law was passed to protect students from recruiting practices and ballooning student loan debt that serve the financial interests of the recruiter at the expense of the students' educational needs. - As discussed herein, USC and 2U's tuition-sharing model resulted in the aggressive and deceptive marketing and recruitment practices that the Incentive Compensation Ban is designed to stop. - 1.
+USC Incentivized Recruitment When It Agreed to Pay 2U a Substantial Portion of Tuition for the Students Recruited for Online Degrees at USC Rossier. - 25.
+On October 29, 2008, following Defendants' development and announcement of USC Rossier's first online Master of Arts in Teaching program, and shortly before the program went live, Defendants entered into a Services Agreement.